BerkeleyLab/Bedrock/badger/mem_gate.md

 This new version gives stronger real-time guarantees, and responds correctly to "simultaneous" requests from multiple hosts/masters.

+For maximum compatibility with legacy software that might set unused control bits to non-zero, the implementation in mem_gateway.v does _not_ enable the repeat count feature by default.
+Engaging it requires setting the enable_bursts parameter to 1.

 This feature set is extremely similar to EtherBone, sharing much of the motivation and boundary conditions.
 LASS is a bit more granular, is limited to 24-bit addresses instead of 32, and is not specialized for Wishbone.